History of Christianity in Mizoram: First baptism

 Two young men named Khuma and Khara became the first fully converted Christians among the Mizos.
+Both of them begged for baptism.
 Khuma had been tutored under Lorrain and Savidge but initially showed no sign of apparent interest in the religion.
-But in 1898 he became more and more impressed, and with his friend Khara, they were baptised by Jones on 25 July 1899.
-However, the first individuals to be baptised in Lushai Hills were two Khasis, who received baptism in earlier mid-July.
-Khara was however not fully devoted and soon reverted to the old faith after getting into government service.
+But in 1898, he became more and more interested, and with his friend Khara, they were baptised by Jones on 25 July 1899.
+However, the first individuals to be baptised in Lushai Hills were two Khasis, who received baptism in mid-July.
+Khara was, however, not fully devoted and soon reverted to the old faith after getting into government service.

+Khuma learnt to read and write and memorised several gospels.
+He went alone to the wildest areas of the Lushai Hills to spread the gospel.
+Khuma was persecuted by chiefs until he met a friend named Duma.
+Both of them would visit villages and stay at host's houses and ask if they had accepted the gospel.
+Khuma's efforts and exposure led to a tubular infection and he died on 23 August 1917.

+In 1900, the first Mizos began to take on unaided tours to evangelize the other Mizos.
+The Mizo missionaries struggled to be respected as they were seen as vagrants and beggars.
+Social stigma furthermore prevented fathers from permitting non-Christian daughters to marry them.
+Khuma, Khara and Phaisama were the early three Mizo missionaries who reached as far as the Chin Hills.
+An early convert, Thanga, narrates that with Khuma, many non-Christian Mizos were suspicious of them stopping sacrifices for sicknesses, assuming that the British wished to kill them off by depriving their religion and faith-based healing.